Percent sign: Usage in text

 It is often recommended that the percent sign only be used in tables and other places with space restrictions.
 In running text, it should be spelled out as percent or per cent (often in newspapers).
 For example, not "Sales increased by 24% over 2006" but "Sales increased by 24 percent over 2006".

 Evolution

-Prior to 1425, there is no known evidence of a special symbol being used for percentage.
-The Italian term per cento, "for a hundred", was used as well as several different abbreviations (e.g. "per 100", "p 100", "p cento", etc.).
+Prior to 1425, there is no known evidence of a special symbol being used for percentages.
+The Italian term per cento, "for a hundred", was used as well as several different abbreviations (e.g. "per 100", "p 100", "p cento").
 Examples of this can be seen in the 1339 arithmetic text (author unknown) depicted below.
-The letter p with its descender crossed by a horizontal or diagonal strike (ꝑ in Unicode) conventionally stood for per, por, par, or pur in Medieval and Renaissance palaeography.
+The letter p with its descender crossed by a horizontal or diagonal stroke (to indicate abbreviation) conventionally stood for per, por, par, or pur in Medieval and Renaissance palaeography.